Dev-Sites/pixijs/v4-Gotchas.md

 ### Filters Don't Render on CanvasRenderer

 Filters are very expensive when implemented on a `CanvasRenderer` and PixiJS does not support the use-case here.
-Performance would simply be to poor.
+Performance would simply be too poor.
 Therefore, Filters only work with WebGLRenderer and will be ignored on platforms that do not support WebGL (e.g., Internet Explorer, Android 4, etc).

 ```js
 const stage = new PIXI.Container();